 Another risky situation is when the roots of nearby trees encroach through your basement walls.
 As these roots expand, they create cracks in basement walls.

-A basement knee wall can be an economical solution for all these issues.
+A basement knee wall is an economical solution for all these issues.

-When renovating your basement for structural reasons, constructing a basement knee wall is one of the most important steps, the other being reinforcing or replacing your basement beams.
+Another vital step in renovating your basement for structural reasons is reinforcing or replacing your basement beams.

 How to Build a Basement Knee Wall